-With almost 50,000 children across Australia who need care each year, fostering a child is primarily about offering a safe, supportive and respectful home environment.
+With almost 50,000 children across Australia who need care each year, fostering a child is primarily about offering a safe, supportive and nurturing home environment.

 Where you live can affect some of the criteria you need to tick off in order to become a carer in your state.

 Types of care in New South Wales

 Fostering a child in NSW involves supporting children with many different needs and challenges.
 Different types of care include:

 If you want to be a foster carer in NSW, there are some boxes you need to tick.

 Foster carers need to be at least 18 years old, with relevant life experience, but ideally 25+.

 A dedicated spare room for fostering is required.
 Siblings (in care) may share if considered safe and appropriate to do so.
 Exceptions may be considered for kinship and Aboriginal / Torres Strait Islander placements.

 Age of your own children